 Every person has different needs when it comes to substance abuse treatment.
 When patients first enter rehab, it is important they are assigned to the proper level of care.

 This approach to treatment, or continuum of care, ensures that patients receive adequate care upon admission and are smoothly transitioned to a higher or lower level of care as needed.
-According to the American Society of Addiction Medicine, there are five main levels of treatment in the continuum of care for addiction treatment.
+According to the American Society of Addiction Medicine, there are five main levels of treatment in the continuum of care for substance abuse treatment.

-The continuum of care was developed to ensure uniformity through the treatment process and to make it easier for patients to transition from one level of care to the next.
+The continuum of care was developed to ensure uniformity through the treatment process.
+This makes what happens in rehab more efficient for patients who transition from one level of care to the next.

 Early intervention services are a precursor to treatment.
 They are designed for adults or adolescents who are at risk of developing a substance use disorder but do not display any diagnostic criteria to be admitted to rehab.